Hubert Lafayette Sone: Japanese occupation and war crimes

 They shot and bayoneted on the spot and without question anyone whom they might consider to be a soldier.
 As a result, great numbers of people were shot down, even though in civilian clothes ...
 The streets were literally littered with the dead.
 The next few days—in fact two weeks or more, and even until the present, the military have been busily engaged in weeding out all the Chinese soldiers.
 These have been taken in groups of tens, fifties, hundred, and several hundreds at a time, and machine gunned and bayoneted en masse.
 Many of them were thus dispatched on the bank of the Yangtse River, and their bodies tumbled into the river to be carried off by the rushing waters.
 Others were burned in heaps.
 Some of them tumbled into pits.

-In light of more horrific crimes, looting seems almost trivial but during this time, it was rampant, and both Chinese and foreigners were victims.
 Minnie Vautrin, a professor at Ginling College, and later described as "the Living Goddess of Mercy" for her role defending the Chinese, picked Sone up in her vehicle after the Japanese had stolen Sone's car.

 A little past Hillcrest saw Mr. Sone on road and took him into the car.
 Said his car had just been taken—he had left it out in front of his house when he went in for a few minutes.
 There was an American Flag on it and it was locked.

 Physical violence against foreigners was also not uncommon.
 On 23 December, around 5 p.m., two Japanese soldiers approached a residence belonging to the Nanjing Theological Seminary, an American institution.
 As they began to occupy the property by force the soldiers struck and manhandled Hubert Sone, who was a member of the faculty and Chair of the Property Committee of the seminary.
 Sone reported this incident to the Japanese Embassy:

 I wish to report that on yesterday afternoon, December 23rd, about 5:00 o'clock, two Japanese soldiers entered the premises of No. 2 Shanghai Road, took down the American flag and hoisted a banner stating that this house is to be the residence of the Investigating Committee.

 This house at No. 2 Shanghai Road is American property.
 It is the residence of Prof. R. A. Felton of the Nanking Theological Seminary, and also has stored in it the household and personal effect of Prof. C. S. Smith, and Prof. Edward James, both of our Seminary.